amit9021/job-search-mangment/docs/modules/JOBS_MODULE.md

 2. Frontend calls `GET /jobs/:id/history` and renders the modal header (company + role) plus linked contact chips.
 3. Chips are clickable; selecting one opens the relevant Contact drawer for deeper context.
 4. Backend returns status history, applications, outreach (with contact info), and follow-ups.
-5. UI timeline merges these entries chronologically, showing stage notes, outreach channel/type/personalization/purpose, and follow-up status (including which contact needs attention).
+5. UI timeline merges these entries chronologically, showing stage notes, outreach channel/type/personalization/purpose (with inline outcome editor), and follow-up status (including which contact needs attention).
 6. Close modal or jump to `Update stage` from the modal toolbar; changes refresh the timeline instantly.

 ---